pow3rdown/public_scripts_and_tools/password_cracking/rules/README.md

 # rules

-i'm not the author of this.
-instead, it is a combination of several rules for hashcat we've found out there.
+i'm not the author of these rules. instead, it is a combination of many of them from amazing projects i've found out there.